Balboa Park Is More Than the San Diego Zoo

 Rose Garden Photo by Rene Cizio

-There’s also a Botanical Building built during the 1915 Exposition.
-It houses various bamboo, banana trees, palms and all sorts of flowing and flowing plants.
-In front of the Botanical Building is a large, long lily pond reflecting pool, and it’s a popular place for pictures.
-Several young women dressed in their Quinceanera finest posing for photos throughout the park, especially at the lily pond.
+The Botanical Building, constructed during the 1915 Exposition, features a variety of plants, including bamboo, banana trees, palms, and numerous flowering species.
+In front of the Botanical Building, there is a large, elongated lily pond that serves as a reflecting pool, making it a popular spot for photographs.
+Throughout the park, several young women dressed in their Quinceañera finest were posing for pictures, particularly at the lily pond.

 Balboa Park Botanical Garden